asmedrano/jinjastar/docs/content/content.md

 	│   └── subtemplates
 	│       ├── article.html

 There are 2 important directories here.
-1 of them is the `content` directory and the other is the `templates` directory.
-They can live any where on the filesystem as long as eventually we point `jinjastar` at it.
+The first is the `content` directory and the other is the `templates` directory.
+They can live any where on the filesystem as long as we tell `jinjastar` where they are.
 In this example I've placed them in them same directory.

 ### Example Markdown file
 Each Markdown file has a special format `jinjastar` needs to know how to render the file.
 Here is an example